Estate Planning

 Thrift Savings Plans, IRAs and Qualified Funds

-Your beneficiaries must understand that taking out money from their inherited accounts can add to their taxable income and increase the amount of taxes they have to pay.
+Your beneficiaries must understand that withdrawing money from inherited accounts raises their taxable income and increase their tax bill.
 This could also push them into a higher tax bracket.
-It is important to consult a financial advisor or tax professional to ensure that all taxes are paid accurately and on time.
+Consult a financial advisor or tax professional to ensure you pay all taxes accurately and on time.

 Inherited Property and Capital Gains